xzhang311/RoomStructureNetLineScorer/README.md

 # RoomStructureNetLineScorer
-The implementation of the paper of my paper: RoomStructNet: Learning to Rank Non-Cuboidal Room Layouts From Single View
+The implementation of the paper: [RoomStructNet: Learning to Rank Non-Cuboidal Room Layouts From Single View](https://arxiv.org/abs/2110.00644)

 ## 📚 Citation